Community Awards and Scholarships

 The Richard D. Aronson Young Leader Award

-The Jewish Community Alliance is pleased to accept nominations for the Karen M. Lerman Volunteer Award.
-If you would like to nominate a deserving community member, please send letter detailing the nominee’s involvement as a volunteer with the Jewish Community Alliance and the community at large.
+Karen has spent many years as a key volunteer for the JCC and JCA.
+This award recognizes a member of the community who has, like Karen, gone “above and beyond” on behalf of the Jewish Community.
+To nominate a deserving community member, send a letter detailing the nominee’s involvement as a volunteer with the Jewish Community Alliance and the community at large.

 JCA Community Awards and Scholarships